Former NFL player Glenn Foster dies after arrest in Alabama

 REFORM, Ala.
-(AP) — Alabama authorities are investigating after former NFL player Glenn Foster Jr. died following a high-speed chase that resulted in his arrest and then a fight involving officers in the jail where he was being held.
+(AP) — Alabama authorities are investigating after former NFL player Glenn Foster Jr. died in custody following a high-speed chase that resulted in his arrest and then a fight involving officers in the county jail where he was being held.

 The 31-year-old former New Orleans Saints player died Monday at a medical facility in Northport, Alabama, Senior Alabama Trooper Reginal King told The Tuscaloosa News.

-Court records obtained by media outlets say that while being handcuffed, Foster fought against a Pickens County deputy and a correctional officer, injuring the deputy’s nose and hand.
+While being handcuffed, Foster fought against a Pickens County deputy and a correctional officer, injuring the deputy’s nose and hand, according to court records obtained by The Associated Press.

-Foster had a court appearance Monday afternoon before Pickens County District Judge Samuel Junkin.
-Foster was “not mentally stable and a danger to himself and others,” the judge wrote in his order denying bond for Foster.
+Foster had an initial court appearance before Pickens County District Judge Samuel Junkin, where he was “non-compliant and refused to respond to answer any questions” aside from demanding an attorney, the judge wrote.

+Based on police observations and how Foster behaved, the judge said Foster was “not mentally stable and a danger to himself and others” and ordered him held without bond for a mental evaluation.

-But what happened between Monday afternoon and his death later that day was a mystery.
+But what happened from that time until his death was a mystery.
 Few other details have been released.

 Foster had been arrested Sunday afternoon in the small town of Reform, Alabama, on charges of reckless endangerment and resisting arrest by “attempt to elude,” WWL-TV reported, citing jail records.
 Those charges were replaced later that afternoon by three counts of simple assault and one count of third-degree robbery, the jail records show.